This program converts county abbreviations in

 field.
 This is graphical Windows program.

-this link to download the program.
-Click on
+Version History to download the installation program.

 - Supports these state/regional QSO parties: